Benimahmud/AI-Translator-App/README.md

 ## 🚀 How It Works

 1. **User Interface**:
-   Built in Glide with dropdown menus to select input and output languages, a text field for input, and a translation output field.
+   Built in Glide with chips menus to select input and output languages, a text field for input, and a translation output field.

 2. **Translation Logic**:
    Uses Glide’s **AI column** powered by a dynamic prompt template: